Equitable Distribution Process in Dutchess County, NY

 If you are determined to ensure a fair and just distribution of your marital property, it will be crucial that you speak with our skilled lawyers.
 We maintain an impressive network of financial consultants and expert forensic accountants who can uncover hidden assets or private business funds to help you keep what is yours or access what should be shared with you.

 As part of the distribution process, the marital residence will need to be appraised.
-Unfortunately, the collapse of the housing market has significantly impacted property distribution.
-The result can come as a rude shock to spouses who thought their homes were worth more than they are now.
+Unfortunately, the current status of the housing market can significantly impact the property distribution.
+The result can come as a rude shock to spouses who thought their homes were worth more or less than they are now.

 Some couples will be left with unfavorable, yet necessary, options: